Resistance to Beginning Therapy

 Resistance to beginning psychotherapy is both natural and understandable.
 For each person it can take a different form.

 One form of resistance stems from the belief that therapy is for people who have significant problems or are highly impaired.
 This had truth many decades ago.
-The field of psychotherapy, however, has evolved to treat a wide spectrum of individuals from those who are severely disabled to those who are simply wanting personal growth or to become more actualized as people (i.e., improving athletic performance).
+The field of psychotherapy, however, has evolved to treat a wide spectrum of individuals from those who are severely disabled to those who are simply wanting personal growth, to become more self- actualized, to improving work or athletic performance.

 Some people hold the belief that seeking psychotherapy is a sign of weakness and that one should manage their own emotional problems.
 In my view, it takes far more courage to disclose or expose one’s psychological problems and emotional vulnerabilities than to hide them.
-In regard to managing one’s own emotional problems, most of us have a bevy of specialists to help us in multiple areas of our lives whether a physician, auto mechanic, accountant, or computer specialist.
+In regard to managing one’s own emotional problems, most of us have multiple specialists to help us in all areas of our lives whether a physician, auto mechanic, accountant, or computer specialist.
 When it comes to our own psyche, outside assistance is particularly important as we can never fully see ourselves as others can.

 Another hesitation in initiating therapy is the belief that our own problems, in comparison to others, are minor and insignificant and not deserving the attention of a therapist.
 Our struggles and emotional pain are important at any level… simply because they are ours.
 Any devaluation of our pain and problems reflects a devaluation of ourselves.
 This does not mean that it is not important to appreciate what we have as compared to others who are less fortunate.
 Having perspective is important, however, if we devalue our own problems we leave ourselves sitting in isolation with our emotional pain.
 We are also at risk for adding guilt and shame to the mix for being unappreciative and a complainer.